Kievgrillo/kievGrillo/README.md

 🇧🇷 Brazil

 I build **APIs**, **Application Web Pages**, and **high-performance web systems**.
-I’m deeply focused on **architecture, performance, clean code, and the better solotion for company and client**.
+I’m deeply focused on **architecture, performance, clean code, and the better solution for company and client**.

 ---